 More and more employees are opting to work from home, ditching the 9 to 5 working pattern in the process.
-Thanks to the internet and intranet software, many people feel they can be just as productive from either a digital workplace at the local coffee shop or the comfort of their own home, without needing to step one foot in the office.
+Thanks to the internet and communication and collaboration tools like intranet software, many people feel they can be just as productive from either a digital workplace at the local coffee shop or the comfort of their own home, without needing to step one foot in the office.

 However, while remote working should be applauded, and plenty of evidence supports it as a credible (and even preferable) working style, it shouldn’t mean the death of the physical office.